 Don’t miss two debuts in Disneyland Park.
 One Fantasyland classic got a makeover during quarantine: The former Snow White’s Scary Adventures is now Snow White’s Enchanted Wish, with new scenes and special effects, including the scent of baking pies.
 In New Orleans Square, you can now sip hurricanes and other adult beverages at Blue Bayou, making it only the second spot in Disneyland Park that serves alcohol—after Oga’s Cantina in Star Wars: Galaxy’s Edge.
 (There are still several places to imbibe in California Adventure, including Carthay Circle Lounge.)

 Expect a slightly different routine at Disney’s Grand Californian Hotel & Spa.
 The resort’s sumptuous, arts & crafts–style hotel re-opened on April 29.
 For now, guests will do online check-in and checkout, so that you only need to visit the front desk to pick up your key.
 Some perks are suspended for now—such as room service, pin-swapping, character dining, and Extra Magic Hours.
 The pools and other eateries are open, however, and you can still use the hotel’s special guest entrance when going from the parks back to your room.
-(Disney’s Paradise Pier Hotel is reopening on June 15; the Disneyland Hotel will be reopening at a later date.)
+(Disney’s Paradise Pier Hotel reopened on June 15; the Disneyland Hotel will reopen July 2.)